ericwbailey/ericwbailey.website/source/published/display-contents-considered-harmful.md

 The erratic nature of how the declaration actually functions in the practical represents a very real, very serious risk of <strong>critical accessibility issues being introduced into your website or web app in a way that you have no control over</strong>.

-Update: [Safari 17 was released on September 18th, 2023](https://webkit.org/blog/14445/webkit-features-in-safari-17-0/), claiming it had fixed “our remaining accessibility issues with `display: contents`.
+Update: [Safari 17 was released on September 18th, 2023](https://webkit.org/blog/14445/webkit-features-in-safari-17-0/), claiming it had fixed “our remaining accessibility issues with `display: contents`”.
 [Buttons and headings, however, are still broken](https://adrianroselli.com/2022/07/its-mid-2022-and-browsers-mostly-safari-still-break-accessibility-via-display-properties.html#Update23).